MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/audience-ads.md

 2. Create the [AdGroup](../campaign-management-service/adgroup.md)
    - The Language and Network are not applicable for ad groups in Audience campaigns and cannot be set.
    - Include a [TargetSetting](../campaign-management-service/targetsetting.md) with one [TargetSettingDetail](../campaign-management-service/targetsettingdetail.md) for each [CriterionTypeGroup](../campaign-management-service/criteriontypegroup.md) that you will use.
 Your target criteria might change over time, so you can always go back to add or update the ad group setting later.
 3. Add images via [AddMedia](../campaign-management-service/addmedia.md) that will be used later with your ad.
-Bing Ads supports the same aspect ratios and image specifications as the Google Display Network's responsive display ads and Facebook Audience Network's image ads.
+Microsoft Advertising supports the same aspect ratios and image specifications as the Google Display Network's responsive display ads and Facebook Audience Network's image ads.
 Use the AddMedia operation to add images with the required dimensions and aspect ratios.
 For more information, see [Image Data Object Remarks](../campaign-management-service/image.md#remarks).
    - One landscape (wide) image with aspect ratio 1.91:1 and one square image with aspect ratio 1:1 are required.
    - One landscape (wide) logo with aspect ratio 4:1 and one square logo with aspect ratio 1:1 are optional.
 4. Create the [ResponsiveAd](../campaign-management-service/responsivead.md)